Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 You should now have five files for each gene, eg `28s.raw.fasta`, `28s.fasta`, `28s.aligned.fasta`, `28s.nex` and `28s.phy`.

-Questions:
+#Questions:

-1. Based on eye-balling the alignments, do you think that each gene has a consistent rate of molecular evolution along its full length?
+1. **Based on eye-balling the alignments, do you think that each gene has a consistent rate of molecular evolution along its full length?**

+   None of the genes seem to have a truly consistent rate of evolution thought the entirety of the molecule.
+This seems to be a reflection of the biology of these genes.
+Since RNA genes have tri-dimensional structures some regions will have stronger functional contraints than others.

-2. Based on eye-balling the alignments, which gene (16S, 18S, or 28S) do you think has the fastest average rate of molecular evolution?
-The slowest?
+2. **Based on eye-balling the alignments, which gene (16S, 18S, or 28S) do you think has the fastest average rate of molecular evolution?
+The slowest?**

+   The 16S gene seems to have a very fast rate of molecular evolution, given the high rate of indels and mismatch among species.
+Both 18S and 28S seem to have a slow rate of molecular evolution, it seems to me (i.e. eye balling), that 28S has the slowest rate of evolution.

 ### Create concatenated alignments